offbeatwp/documentation/basics__post_models.md

 }
 ```

 The key is something you make up yourself to identify the relationship.
-We recommend something declarative like the posttype "event_location".
+We recommend something declarative like the post type "event_location".

 Besides `->hasMany` you can use `->hasOne()`, `->belongsTo()` or `->belongsToMany()`